- Go Hiking

 Maps: A detailed trail map can be purchased from the New York-New Jersey Trail Conference (click on East Hudson Trails Map at top).
 A simplified map can be downloaded by clicking here.

-Located along NY 301 between US 9 and the Taconic Parkway.
-The Park Office is on NY 301 less than a mile west of the Taconic.
-Parking for many trails is in several locations along NY 301.
+Fahnestock State Park is located along NY 301 between US 9 and the Taconic State Parkway.
+The park office is on NY 301 less than a mile west of the Taconic State Parkway.
+Parking for many trails is available in several locations along NY 301.
 See trail overviews for other trailhead parking.
-Not easily accessible by public transportation; the nearest Metro North station is 8 miles away in Cold Spring.
+The park is not easily accessible by public transportation; the nearest Metro North station is 8 miles away in Cold Spring.

 |Contact Information:||New York State Office of Parks, Recreation and Historical Preservation |